vlacs/moodle-local_vlacsguardiansurvey/README.md

 3. copy the local plugin on the survey site local folder.
 4. run the upgrade process.
 The plugin is installed.
 5. enable web service in Moodle (enablewebservices) and enable the REST protocol.
 6. create a token linked to the service.
-You need to copu this token into the client call in VLACS code (the call should be done when the enrolment is marked as completed)
+You need to copy this token into the client call in VLACS code (the call should be done when the enrolment is marked as completed)
 7. set the email feature in the Moodle administration as the site will send emails to the guardians.
 8. you need to edit your theme.
 See below.
 9. copy your token into the /test/PHP-REST/client.php.
 Run it.
 The guardian survey is automatically created with a guardian test user and a survey request has been sent.
+10. check that all works.
+User has been created, enrolled into the new course.
+In the Moodle admin edit the user change the auth method for manual and change the password.
+Connect as this user and go to http://survey27.vlacs.org/local/vlacsguardiansurvey/.
+You should be able to answer the survey.
-10. check that all works, you can now delete the test guardian user from the Moodle admin and, in the DB, the enrolment created in guardiansurvey table.
+11. you can now delete the test guardian user from the Moodle admin and manually delete the enrolment created in guardiansurvey table in the DB.
+Finally delete the token reference in the client.php.

 ### Theme modification